Registration is a simple 3 stage process:

 -

-determine your bone marrow tissue type and these details with
+determine your tissue type and these details with

 your name and location will be added on to a database of